Roboy/RollbodyUnityFace/README.md

 # RoboyUnityFace
 Unity animation for Roboy face

-## 1. Prerequesites
+## Prerequesites

-Roboy's facial expressions are animated in Unity.
-The corresponding repository is in https://github.com/Roboy/RoboyUnityFace
+Rollbody's facial expressions are animated in Unity.
+Forked from [RoboyUnityFace](https://github.com/Roboy/RoboyUnityFace).

-First step: - Installation of Unity
+### Installation of Unity

-For starting with RoboyUnityFace, clone the repository to your device.
+For starting with RollbodyUnityFace, clone the repository to your device.
 All existing animations are stored in RoboyUnityFace/assets/animations.
 Corresponding material (pictures to show them on the face, e.g. a moustache or sunglasses) are stored in RoboyUnityFace/assets/FaceComponents.

 The connection to ROS (C#) is located in RoboyUnityFace/assets/RoboyAnimator.cs For communicating with other systems (ROS, dialogue etc.), the offlineToggle must be set to false.
 This can be done by pressing the letter O  when RoboyFace is running.